icnc2026 logo

 She is an active member of ICNA and currently serves as Chair of the Young Asian and Oceanian Child Neurology Association (AOCNA).

-In this special pre-lecture interview, Dr Eugenia Jara speaks with Dr Arushi Saini about h.
+In this pre-lecture interview, Dr Eugenia Jara speaks with Dr Arushi Saini about her clinical journey, her work delivering neurological care in resource-limited settings, and the message she hopes to convey in her Sheila Wallace Award Lecture.

 Abstract